query-ai/queryai-kibana-plugin/README.md

   # New rule for iframes
   - "frame-src https://ai.query.ai/"
 ```
-**Note:** The lines above are telling the Kibana's content security policy that https://ai.query.ai is a safe website and is allowed to be loaded in the Kibana UI.
+**Note:** The lines above are telling the Kibana's content security policy that [https://ai.query.ai/](https://ai.query.ai/) is a safe website to load javascript from.
 Without adding the above lines, the Kibana plugin won’t work.
+Your data stays between your browser and your Elastic stack.
+NLP translation of your questions to search syntax happens via our cloud APIs.
+Please contact help@query.ai for any assistance or further information.

-### A note about your data:
+### About Query.AI:
-The Query.AI AI Analyst never accesses or duplicates your data.
-The above rule change allows your natural language query to be sent from your Kibana instance to the Query.AI server for translation.
-The query is then returned and executed from your environment.
+Query.AI democratizes Elastic stack data with its Artificial Intelligence virtual Analyst technology.
+Query.AI IRIS (Investigations Response Intelligence Service) is the AI that talks to you using voice and NLP (Natural Language Processing) to produce answers, insights and automated visualizations from Elastic stack data.
+Query.AI also captures and combines investigation sequences into NLP Playbooks that can be shared and automated.
+Register for limited free licenses at [http://query.ai/](https://query.ai/) or reach us at contact@query.ai.